 Illustration courtesy of sketchrobin.com

-Manuscript critiques are similar to development edits and you’ll get a similar report on your manuscript but without the additional comments and suggestions within the text.
+Manuscript critiques are similar to development edits, and you’ll get a similar report on your manuscript considering the big-picture aspects but without the additional comments and suggestions within the text.

 It’s OK if you don’t know exactly which service you want, that’s what I’m here for!
 Drop me a line with the form below and I’ll get right back to you.